All Episodes

 She's vetoed bills mandating the use of photo ID for voters.

-Story by Mike Sonnox.
+Story by Mike Sunnix.

 Governor Janet Napolitano defended her immigration record Wednesday.

-This is in May now, amid criticism of several recent vetoes and increasing expectations the GOP will paint her as weak on border issues in next year's election.
+Amid criticism of several recent vetoes and increasing expectations, the GOP will paint her as weak on border issues in next year's election.

 Last year, Napolitano opposed Proposition 200.

-That's the one that passed, and that the uh they tried to get it declared unconstitutional, but thankfully the decent federal judge told them it was constitutional, Prop 200 denied welfare benefits to illegals.
+And that they tried to get it declared unconstitutional, but thankfully a decent federal judge told them it was constitutional.

 It was approved by the voters, but she opposed it.